Alice0Rose/RoseUtilitiesASE/README.md

 It ain't much, but it's honest work.

-Crop Silos are a quintessential part of every farm, capable of storing large amount of freshly grown crops without letting them rot.
+Crop Silos are a quintessential part of every farm, capable of storing large amounts of freshly grown crops and berries without letting them rot.
 They even have an integrated Iguanodon that collects from nearby crop plots so you don't have to!

 *Not for use with missiles or long-range explosives*